Scandinavian Airlines flight delays and cancellations

 Punctuality

 SAS continually ranks as one of the most punctual airlines in Europe, but a glitch in its cancellation numbers presents a potent challenge for the airline.
-Statistically, you are over 6 times more likely to have your flight cancelled outright than suffer a delay of over three hours.
+Statistically, you are over 6 times more likely to have your flight canceled outright than to suffer a delay of over three hours.

 Great Compensation Response

 This is one aspect where the airline has got it right.
-The airline’s response to compensation request is one of the swiftest in the industry and this has continued to add to their great ratings.
-When you choose Flightright, we can bring to bear our great relationship with SAS airlines to help you get the SAS compensation you deserve, quick and easy.
+The airline’s response to compensation requests is one of the swiftest in the industry, and this has continued to add to their great ratings.
+When you choose Flightright, we can bring to bear our great relationship with SAS Airlines to help you get the SAS compensation you deserve, quickly and easily.

 Information about online check-in